balanced/www.balancedpayments.com/contents/index.md

 integrate:
   title: Integrate in minutes
   desc: |
-    ### Balanced provides client libraries and a RESTful API for you to easily integrate.
+    ### client libraries and a RESTful API for you to easily integrate
     [View our docs](https://docs.balancedpayments.com)
   tutorials_title: Tutorials
   tutorials: